chk7082/henesys2ellinia/README.md

 Video could be interpreted as the sequence of images(frames).
 So we mimicked [horse2zebra video](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/imgs/horse2zebra.gif) by applying the generator for frames.
 - recording of the original video was done in [WzComparerR2](https://github.com/KENNYSOFT/WzComparerR2/releases) by [windows xbox game bar](https://support.microsoft.com/ko-kr/windows/xbox-game-bar%EB%A5%BC-%EC%82%AC%EC%9A%A9%ED%95%98%EC%97%AC-pc%EC%97%90%EC%84%9C-%EA%B2%8C%EC%9E%84-%ED%81%B4%EB%A6%BD-%EB%85%B9%ED%99%94-2f477001-54d4-1276-9144-b0416a307f3c).
-- to reduce memory we choose fps=5
+- to reduce memory we choose low fps

 <b>Note</b> : We didn't impose explicit temporal consistency to the model, but the result is quite good (at least I think).
 It seems that the combination of continuous change of background & foreground and cycle consistency loss makes it continuous.